flowplayer/wordpress-flowplayer/readme.txt

 == Changelog ==

 We have a lot of plans for this plugin.
 You can see some of the up and coming features in the [roadmap](https://github.com/flowplayer/wordpress-flowplayer/issues?labels=enhancement&page=1&state=open)

+= 3.1.1 - 8 May 2018 =
+* Use the new hlsjs-lite implementation for HLS
+* Fix PHP warning on archive pages

 = 3.1.0 - 18 April 2018 =
 * Update Flowplayer to 7.2.5